-Independent schools that are approved for public tuition purposes shall be deemed to offer a minimum standard of service to a child, as required by 16 V.S.A. § 2973, if those services are offered according to a written agreement with the sending responsible agency, as required by SBE Rule 2231.
+Approved independent schools shall be deemed to offer a minimum standard of service to a child, as required by 16 V.S.A. § 2973., if those services are offered according to a written agreement with the sending responsible agency, as required by SBE Rule 2231.